IepIweidieng/TJAPlayer3/tja.md

     * (empty) / `-`, the time duration does not contain the `#DELAY` command(s) at the end of beat duration interval (if any).
     * `+`, the time duration contains the `#DELAY` command(s) at the end of beat duration interval (if any).
     * `d`, the specified beat duration includes beats which would otherwise pass during all `#DELAY` commands.
-* *Proposal*: `relative-number`: Can be used as a `number` for a real number or the leading part of a compound number value.
+* *Proposal* (IID): `relative-number`: Can be used as a `number` for a real number or the leading part of a compound number value.
 The specified value (include all numeric parts for a compound number value) is relative to a value equivalent to the last defined value. *Unspecified*: The behavior when being used as an `enum-int`.
   * Format:
     * `<relative-specifier><number>`, the value modified relative to a value equivalent to the last defined value
     * `=`, a value equivalent to the last defined value